2018 Award Recipients Recognized!

 Five Awards to be presented at the 2018 awards gala on January 31, in Pasadena.

 Award recipients will highlight their achievements, which are defining our future, while improving and saving lives.

 Helios Award: Lawrence Sanger, Co-founder of Wikipedia

 Environmental Improvement: Mihri Ozkan

 Advances in technology are happening at a rapid pace.
 Scientists and researchers are developing new breakthroughs that are changing the way in which we live, what we know about the universe, and how our society overcomes obstacles, both personal and planetary.

 Shining light upon those achievements contributing to the wellbeing of people and planet, the 2018 Rotary Humanitarian STAR Awards will honor outstanding scientific and technological accomplishments in four categories: Health and Medical, Environmental Improvement, Knowledge Sharing and Disaster Relief and Recovery.

-The Third Annual Rotary Humanitarian STAR Awards will be held on January 31, 2019 in the ballrooms of the Pasadena Convention Center.
+The Third Annual Rotary Humanitarian STAR Awards will be held on January 31, 2019 at the University Club of Pasadena.

 Consider Nominating for the 2018 Rotary Humanitarian STAR Awards.
 Click the link for more information on the nomination process.